Tech updates with BBC Digital Planet

-Bill began to write for The Guardian in 1990 and in 1994 set up the paper’s website.
+Bill began to write for The Guardian in 1990 and 1994 set up the paper’s website.

-Two years later he became a freelance writer and has been writing and broadcasting ever since.
+Two years later, he became a freelance writer and had been writing and broadcasting ever since.

 About Ghislaine Boddington

-Ghislaine joins the programme with many years experience in the integration of the human body and digital technologies.
+Ghislaine joins the programme with many years of experience in integrating the human body and digital technologies.